Dr Barnaby Dobson

 A range of mathematical optimization algorithms and techniques have been applied to the reservoir operation problem, yet it is common for these tools to remain in research.
 My PhD aims at bridging these tools into practice.

-Barney is in the Water and Environmental Engineering Group at the University of Bristol.
+During his WISE CDT studentship Barney was based in the Water and Environmental Engineering Group at the University of Bristol.
 Before starting the WISE CDT programme he graduated from the University of Bristol Civil Engineering with a first and the ICE student prize.

 Barney has presented many talks and posters at various practice-research conferences and the AGU and EGU meetings.
 For a collection of these posters and a more detailed overview of his work, please click here.